AslamHamdi/todo-list-app/README.md

 # Simple todo list app using nodejs, express, vuejs, tailwind css, vuetify

-vue 2 because vue 3 sucks....
-Nah, just kidding
-There are still a lot of library doesn't support vue 3 at the moment, 13/6/22

 # How to run?
 1. Clone repo
 2. Navigate to root directory